vitaminwater/rotonde/README.md

 developer.
 It enables you to access low-level functions through a language-agnostic API.

-*`Rotondez unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.*
+*`Rotonde` unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.*